When Cancer Spreads to the Bone

 - Control nausea and vomiting.

 - Stop taking drugs that can cause hypercalcemia or affect its treatment, when possible.
 Your health care team can tell you what drugs you may need to stop taking.

 Changing the diet to decrease calcium will not lower the amount of calcium in the blood.

 A healthy diet, exercise, preventing falls, and taking the proper medicine can help you keep your bones as strong as possible, decrease pain, reduce your risk of broken bones, and improve your quality of life.

 Some changes that can make a difference include:

 - Limiting alcohol to one drink a day (for women) and or two (for men).
 Alcohol affects that cells that build new bone.
-Also, drinking increase the risk of falling.
+Also, drinking increases the risk of falling.

 - Eating a diet rich in calcium and vitamin D.